14 of the best dog-friendly beaches in the UK

 If you want to head to the seaside this summer with your dog, try one of these dog-friendly beaches in the UK.
 Many of which welcome dogs all year without any restrictions!

-With the summer holidays coming up, you’re probably keen to escape on a seaside staycation or a day at the beach.
+With so many Bank Holidays coming up, and summer just around the corner, you’re probably keen to escape on a seaside staycation or a day at the beach.

 Even though dogs are allowed off-lead on these beaches, owners are expected to always have their dogs under control, and you must pick up after them.